New Telangana BJP president Kishan Reddy holds meeting with party leaders in Hyderabad | Politics

 - India

-BJP MLA Eatala Rajender, who has been made the chairperson of the election management committee, party MP K Laxman and several other leaders attended the meeting, party sources said on Wednesday night.
+BJP MLA Eatala Rajender, who has been made the chairperson of the election management committee, party MP K Laxman and several other leaders attended the meeting on Wednesday, party sources said.

 Earlier, Kishan Reddy was accorded a grand welcome at Rajiv Gandhi International Airport here by party leaders and activists when he arrived from Delhi.